-- Public intoxication as indicated by the appearance or behavior such as slurred speech, unstable walk, unconsciousness, alcohol on breath, vomiting, disorderliness or offensive behavior resulting from alcohol use is prohibited. - Off-campus guests and non-residential students are not permitted to bring alcohol onto campus regardless of age, unless within the confines of a university-sponsored event that has been approved by the Vice President for Catholic Culture and Student Life (or designee). - Alcohol use in college-owned or contracted vehicles is prohibited. - Possession or consumption of alcoholic beverages in public areas, including, but not limited, to hallways, lounges, stairwells, classrooms, restrooms or anywhere on university grounds, including parking lots, unless within the confines of a universitysponsored event that has been approved by the Vice President for Catholic Culture and Student Life (or designee).
+Public intoxication as indicated by the appearance or behavior such as slurred speech, unstable walk, unconsciousness, alcohol on breath, vomiting, disorderliness or offensive behavior resulting from alcohol use;

+- Off-campus guests and non-residential students are not permitted to bring alcohol onto campus regardless of age, unless within the confines of a University sponsored event that has been approved by a University Administrator (or designee); - Alcohol use in college-owned or contracted vehicles is prohibited; - Possession or consumption of alcoholic beverages in public areas, including but not limited to hallways, lounges, stairwells, classrooms, restrooms, or anywhere on University grounds, including parking lots, unless within the confines of a University sponsored event that has been approved by a University Administrator (or designee).
 (Note: any door left open of a room containing alcohol is considered a public space.)